 1 Scope

 The present document studies the security aspects of enablers for network automation for the 5G system based on the outcome of TR 38.843[2] and TR 23.700-84[3].
-More specifically, this document will identify security issues and requirements and provide corresponding security solutions related to the following scenarios:
+More specifically, this document identifies security issues and requirements and provides corresponding security solutions related to the following scenarios:

-- Study security aspects on enhancements to LCS to support AI/ML based Positioning considering the conclusions in TR 38.843[2] and TR 23.700-84[3].
+- Security aspects on enhancements to LCS to support AI/ML based Positioning considering the conclusions in TR 38.843[2] and TR 23.700-84[3].

-- Security aspects of cross-domain (i.e. 5G Core and AF) Vertical Federated Learning, including authorization of members of the VFL group and security aspects of enhancements on SA2 architecture to support VFL.
+- Security aspects of cross-domain (i.e. 5G Core and AF) Vertical Federated Learning, including authorization of members of the VFL group and security aspects of enhancements on the architecture in TR 23.700-84 [3] to support VFL.

-Editor’s Note: Based on the outcome of TR 38.843[2] and TR 23.700-84[3], security issues derived from WT#1.1, WT#1.2, and WT#1.3 of SP-231800 may be added to the scope of this study.

 2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.